How to Apply

 Drafting your Statement of Purpose

 This allows you to tell the Admissions Committee directly, why you should be admitted to the program.
 It should be concise (500-1000 words; max 4000 characters), informative and well-organized, and present yourself as someone who can successfully complete the graduate program.
 Give yourself ample time to write your SOP.
 The Admissions committee can easily spot hurried and poorly thought out writing and this will have a negative effect on your evaluation.
-Secondly, your statement should be specific to BMCDB.
+Secondly, your statement should be specific to PBGG.
 Generic letters used to apply to multiple institutions where faculty or school names are simply interchanged can be detected.
 There are several online resources available to help you, but here are few tips:

 • Describe your past academic and research experiences